 After dining, wander your way to the Boulder Museum of Contemporary Art located next door.
 You won’t regret popping in.
 This is one of the most interesting and esteemed art galleries and museums in the area.
 Bonus: Entry is only a buck.

 Day 1: Evening

 Head up to University Hill to see the younger, funkier side of Boulder.
-You can walk, bike, take the bus or drive here (although driving will take the longest; it’s pretty close and parking is tough).
+You can walk, bike, take the bus or drive here (although driving might take the longest; it’s pretty close and parking is tough).
 The University of Colorado campus also has a huge influence on Boulder’s culture, and the college crowd centers around The Hill.

 You’ll find a hipster record shop, pipe shops (if you want to experience legal cannabis, a head shop can offer nearby recommendations), lots of colorful street art, the famous Fox Theatre, art stores and some good places for souvenir shopping.
 Take the underground tunnel across Broadway to the CU campus and take in the historical buildings.
 Relax on the huge lawn under a tree and absorb the innovative energy of Boulder’s students.

 If you want a casual dinner, do it on The Hill at The Sink.
 This colorful, wild dive has quite possibly Boulder’s best burgers and pizza.
 The interior is covered floor to ceiling, wall to wall in crazy drawings, words and cartoons.
 On... occasion, you’ll find celebrities here.
 Even Barack Obama once enjoyed a “Sinkburger.”